Bruce Anstey: 2007

-The 2007 meeting proved to be his best year up to that date, winning a hat-trick of races that could have been more, had he not crashed out of the first Superbike event.
-While running in 2nd on the third lap, he "highsided" at York Corner, and he was placed 2nd in the results because they were taken from the last completed lap.
-He went on to win the two Supersport events, and the Superstock event as well.
-He may well have increased his tally, but was unable to race in the main Superbike event, as his bike was damaged from the previous crash.
+The 2007 meeting proved to be his best year up to that date, winning a hat-trick of races.
+He won the two Supersport events, and the Superstock event.

 2008

-Relevant disappointment affected Anstey at the 2008 North West 200 Races; a 5th place in the first Superbike outing was followed by runner-up spot in the Superstock race and 4th in the second of the Superbike races.
+At the 2008 North West 200 Races; Anstey came 5th place in the first Superbike outing, followed by the runner-up spot in the Superstock race and 4th in the second of the Superbike races.

 2009

-The 2009 North West 200 Races saw a return to the top of the podium for Anstey, with him claiming 1st spot in the opening Superbike race ahead of John McGuinness which was followed up by a 3rd and 4th place in the Superstock and Supersport races, respectively.
+The 2009 North West 200 Races saw a return to the top of the podium for Anstey, with him claiming first spot in the opening Superbike race ahead of John McGuinness which was followed up by a 3rd and 4th place in the Superstock and Supersport races, respectively.
 A brace of runner-up places followed in the subsequent Supersport races.

 2010

-Opening his account with a 6th place in the first Superbike race in 2010, Anstey continued to suffer from misfortune in the subsequent races, posting a retirement in the opening Supersport 600cc race which was followed by a further retirement in the Superstock before recording 10th in the feature Superbike race and concluding the meeting with 3rd in his second Supersport outing.
+Opening his account with a 6th place in the first Superbike race in 2010, Anstey retired in the opening Supersport 600cc race and the Superstock before recording 10th in the feature Superbike race and concluding the meeting with 3rd in his second Supersport outing.